Vlogbrothers: One million subscribers and ten years on YouTube (2013–2023)

 On January 15, 2013, they featured in "An Evening of Awesome at Carnegie Hall" celebrating the anniversary of John's novel The Fault in Our Stars.
 The two-hour live streamed event also featured The Mountain Goats, Kimya Dawson, and Neil Gaiman.
 In February, John Green participated in a Google+ Hangout with Barack Obama during which John's wife, Sarah Urist Green, also appeared.
 Prior to this, she had not been seen on camera or in any of his blogs, preferring not to join her husband on camera.
 Her elusive attitude gained her the nickname "The Yeti".
 On March 5, the channel hit 1 million subscribers and both brothers live-tweeted the occasion.

 Later, on June 25, John Green went on paternity leave for the birth of his second child, Alice, and six guest hosts made videos in his place, including Hannah Hart (MyHarto), Grace Helbig (itsgrace), Craig Benzine (wheezywaiter), Rosianna Rojas (missxrojas), and the winners of the "Nerd Factor" competition: YouTube users MagicTurtle643 and Sabrina Cruz (NerdyAndQuirky).
 In November, John created a video discussing bullying in general, as well as his personal experience with getting bullied.

-Starting in 2012 and 2013, John and Hank launched an event called "Pizzamas" in which they sold merchandise of "Pizza John": a white outlined image of John sporting a thick mustache, originating from a 2009 Vlogbrothers video that then became a popular meme in the Nerdfighteria community.
+Starting in 2012 and 2013, John and Hank launched an event called "Pizzamas" in which they sold merchandise of : a white outlined image of John sporting a thick mustache, originating from a 2009 Vlogbrothers video that then became a popular meme in the Nerdfighteria community.
 The event evolved in 2014, with John and Hank uploading videos every weekday for two weeks, as they had during the first year of the YouTube channel.
 The merchandise also evolved, introducing fan art printed on objects including blankets and tote bags, and other merchandise such as pizza-scented air fresheners, with all the proceeds donated to charity.

 On September 11, 2015, the Greens began listing all videos on the channel under the Creative Commons Attribution 3.0 license.
 Hank Green later clarified on Reddit that "We didn't mention it, we just switched over.
 I'm not sure what people would do with a Vlogbrothers video, but I want them to be able to do it."

 On August 5, 2016, the project "How to Vote in Every State" was launched.
-It encourages viewers to register to vote with links to quick, comprehensive videos on how to do so in for each state.
+It encourages viewers to register to vote with links to quick, comprehensive videos on how to do so in each state.

 In the beginning of 2017, the duo celebrated their ten years on YouTube.
 In honor of this, they held a one-time convention, NerdCon: Nerdfighteria, that was held in Boston, Massachusetts from February 25–26, 2017.
 The convention celebrated the duo's YouTube career and the Nerdfighteria community.

 On October 22, 2019, the Green brothers launched a project with Partners in Health to improve maternal health in Sierra Leone, primarily through the building of a Maternal Centre of Excellence.
+Half of the revenue generated from Vlogbrothers is donated to this cause.
+The remaining half is split between Complexly and a fund that gives grants to online educational creators.